chrisbroski/goal-math/essay2.md

         {"param": 4.0, "likelihood": 0.98},
     ];

 Through the effects of tuning and normalization some parameter values may become highly unlikely.
-After normalization, we should also clean up insignificant likelihoods by removing parameters beneath a specified threshold.
+After normalization, we could also clean up insignificant likelihoods by removing parameters beneath a specified threshold.

 The tuning process should slowly reduce multiple blurry parameters to the most beneficial.
-More advanced logic could allow adding parameters to explore outside of the initial and splitting parameters for improved accuracy.
+More advanced logic could allow adding new blurry parameters to explore outside of the initial and dividing parameters for increased accuracy.

 #### Action Effects

 The purpose of actions are to manipulate the environment, but our creature's actions don't do anything yet.
-Let's give effects to ur actions by allowing them to change the probability of the next situation's objective sensor values.
-We'll have action *M* increase the odds that the next situation will have a sensor A value of 1 if the current situation sensor B is 1 and action *M* parameter is >= 1.0.
-Action *E* will increase the chances that the next situation will have a sensor value A of 1 if it was executed with an action parameter greater than 3.0.
+Let's give effects to our actions by allowing them to change the probability of the next situation's objective sensor values.
+We'll have action *M* increase the odds that the next situation will have a sensor *A* value of 1 if currently sensor *B* is 1 and the action *M* parameter is >= 1.0.
+Action *E* will increase the chances that the next situation will have a sensor value *A* of 1 if it was executed with an action parameter greater than 3.0.

     actions.M.effect = function (situation, param) {
         if (situation[1] && param >= 1.0) {